pelleo/Hybrid.IoTHub.Deployment/local/README.md

-Use this directory store local helper and temporary files that should not be part of the repository, e.g., test scripts, debugging data, kubeconfig files, etc.
+Use this directory store local helper and temporary files that should not be part of the repository, e.g., test scripts, debugging data, kubeconfig files, backups, etc.